trocafone/laika/docs/reports.rst

    have multiple reports with the same name, but only one report\_definition, which will be used for all of them.
--  dateRangeType: if you use report\_definition from another report, you can overwrite date range it uses with this configuration.
+-  dateRangeType: if you use report\_definition from another report, you can overwrite date range it uses with this configuration. `Here <https://developers.google.com/adwords/api/docs/guides/reporting#date_ranges>`__ you can read more about date range types you can chose from.
+-  date_range: if dateRangeType is set to ``CUSTOM_DATE``, you can define a custom range of dates to extract.
+The definition must be a dictionary with min and max values.
+In both you can use relative dates with :ref:`filenames-templating`.
 -  `client\_customer\_id <https://support.google.com/adwords/answer/29198?hl=en>`__.
    Id or list of ids of adwords customers, whose data you want in the report.